 Each form of treatment is a different financial investment, but for many, the willingness to commit financially is a sign of a deeper commitment to healing.

 Paying for Treatment

 Addiction treatment for most will require a financial investment.
 However, continuing in an addiction is always a greater risk and personal detriment.
-For those who will not qualify for Medicaid or fully-funded treatment programs, there may be some options within your personal finances including the following:

 - Comparison shop – Different facilities offer different services at varying costs.
 It’s always beneficial to compare your options.

 - Contact your insurance provider – Checking your insurance coverage before getting attached to a certain facility or program can help you make wise financial decisions.